garyham/fluxurious/README.md

 ## What is it?

-I like to think of it as the love child of Redux and React.

 I wanted a strongly typed event/store system with easy integration into React (16+).

 It does similar things to Redux in that it has stores and events (aka actions) and it supports injection of state from props but it is **not** Redux.
 Time-travelling debug was not a design intent, nor has it any of the tool chain support.